Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 The Eufy Omni C28 made the list because it consistently performed above average in nearly every category we evaluate while offering features that are still uncommon in the budget tier.

 One of the biggest highlights was the HydroJet roller mop system.
-Unlike traditional spinning mop pads, the C28 uses a continuously self-cleaning roller mop that sprays fresh water onto the roller while collecting dirty water separately during operation.
+Unlike traditional spinning mop pads or basic flat-pad mop systems, the C28 uses a continuously self-cleaning roller mop that sprays fresh water onto the roller while collecting dirty water separately during operation.
 In practice, this made the system especially effective with wet spills and dried stains because it continuously cleaned with fresh water instead of repeatedly spreading dirty water around the floor.

-The robot also performed extremely well with pet hair pickup, anti-tangle testing, and carpet deep cleaning, making it one of the more balanced budget-category performers we’ve tested recently.
+The C28 also performed extremely well with pet hair pickup, anti-tangle testing, and carpet deep cleaning, making it one of the more balanced budget-category performers we’ve tested recently.

 The Eufy Omni C28 robot vacuum cleaning a hardwood living room floor near its self-emptying multifunction dock station.